kaiyuanshe/osschat/README.md

 We are current DevOps the master branch from the repo to Heroku under the protection of Travis CI.

-You can visit the staging system at <http://chachabot.com> (Temporary domain name, to be changed to Kaiyuanshe)
+You can visit the staging system at <http://oss-bot.kaiyuanshe.cn/>

 ## Meeting Notes